Otumian-empire/ARMS/spec-doc.md

 ## Model objects

+### admin

+- ID - row count
+- username
+- email (Would be used to send and receive emails)
+- password

 ### apartment (room)

 - ID
 - room_number - what is the room's number?
 (4 chars)
 - description
-- fee - how much the room costs?
+- amount - how much the room costs?

-### admin

-- ID
-- username
-- email (Would be used to send and receive emails)
-- password

 ### tenant